Byte223/areaix-memories/index.md

-## This is a random archive of all the channels in Area-IX (bad scpf)
+## This is a random archive of all the channels in Area-IX (best scpf)

 I will update this weekly with all of the public channels.
 You can find them here.